adityamputra27/weather-app-microservice/README.md

 https://github.com/adityamputra27/weather-app-microservice.git
 weather-app-microservice
 ```
+## Environment dev/build
+you can rename all file that contains .production and remove that same file name before

 ## Docker Setup
 ### The application is fully dockerized.
 Use the following command to build and run the app: